University Academic Policies

 The new conditions for withdrawing from a course after the Course Add/Drop period apply to courses taken during the Fall 1996 semester and after.
 Students who withdraw between the third and ninth week (extended beyond the previous eighth week) of a regular semester (or for a quarter course, no later than the fourth full week of the quarter) will incur no academic penalty as far as the grade point average is concerned but will have a notation of "W" on the permanent records (instead of the previous "WP" or "WF").
 See the 1997-98 College catalog, page 12, for additional information.

-Enrolling in a Continuing Education Division Course as part of the Full-Time Academic Load.
+- Enrolling in a Continuing Education Division Course as part of the Full-Time Academic Load.
 In the event that students desire to take a course in the Continuing Education Division because one of an equivalent type is not available in the Day Division, they may take the Continuing Education course and count it as part of their full-time academic load.
+If this is done, the student must pay the full cost of the Continuing Education course in addition to the Day Division program charges.

-Academic Work through FSC Continuing Education.
-Effective Summer 1991: Courses toward degree completion taken by Day Division students through FSC Continuing Education Division, will be posted to the student's Day Division permanent academic record.
-Course Approval Forms are no longer needed for FSC courses, exemptions are as follows:
+- Academic Work through FSU Continuing Education.
+Effective Summer 1991: Courses toward degree completion taken by Day Division students through FSU Continuing Education, will be posted to the student's Day Division permanent academic record.
+Course Approval Forms are no longer needed for FSU courses, exemptions are as follows:

 - Courses deemed academically inappropriate for Day Division programs (by the Department offering the courses) will not be posted to the student's Day Division permanent record.